 In addition, as agenda items are placed on the agenda, have the person raising that tension put their initials on the item.
 This is critical because that person becomes the ‘tension-holder’ for that item which means they carry a special role during the processing of that agenda item to identify the outcomes which will incrementally move their tension forward.
 In other words, it’s not up to the manager or anyone else on the team to decide if the outcome has moved the tension-holder’s tension forward, that decision is made by the tension holder.

 So for example, and to reference hack #3, when an agenda item requires a decision, the tension holder is responsible for crafting a proposal for the decision and making amendments to it prior to the objection round.
 This is a hugely streamlining and simplifying hack.
 If we don’t have a tension holder who has this kind of power in a team meeting, items will drag on for much longer than is necessary or helpful.

 It’s rather straightforward to get effective and efficient collaborative meetings if you know what’s needs to go into them!
-So I’d like to invite you to learn how to do that through our online course Collab 101, that’s on a sliding scale for a limited time only.

 This FREE webinar on 4 Hacks for Engaging Collaborative Meetings (that don’t suck!) was held on July 17th, 2017.
 This is such a valuable conversation that we’ve included it in our webinar archive.